 What We Know So Far About EverQuest Next

-Very little is known about EQ Next except that it will be free-to-play, sandbox MMORPG that promises to redefine the genre with a surprising emphasis on emergent gameplay and community.
-After years of being subjected to almost industry wide acceptance of Blizzard’s flawed design mantra the fact that there is even a MMORPG studio that cares about both of those elements is refreshing and cause for jubilation.
+Very little is known about EQ Next except that it will be a free-to-play, sandbox MMORPG that promises to redefine the genre with a surprising emphasis on emergent gameplay and community.
+After years of being subjected to almost industry-wide acceptance of Blizzard’s flawed design mantra, the fact that there is even a MMORPG studio that cares about both of those elements is refreshing and cause for jubilation.

 The first mention of EQ Next was in the final pages of the beautiful retrospective book EverQuest: The 10th Anniversary Collector’s Edition released in June 2009.
 Other than that we have had a few pieces of concept art released at various SOE Live (formerly Fan Faire) events and mention of SOE’s proprietary ForgeLight engine currently being used on Planetside 2.

 Another tidbit recently revealed by a poster in a recent article is that EQ Next is currently in Friends and Family alpha.

 In the past months as the official unveiling draws closer, John Smedley and company have been releasing various tidbits of information and even given us the names of the developers.
 Helming EQ Next is the enigmatic and jovial Executive Producer Dave Georgeson.
 This guy actually talks with passion and conviction about the EverQuest franchise and I want to believe in Norrath all over again.